Excel Data Analysis – Charts in Excel

 In addition to these common chart types, Excel also offers a variety of other chart types, such as scatter chart, radar chart, and bubble chart.
 The best chart type to use for a particular set of data will depend on the type of data, the purpose of the chart, and the audience who will be viewing the chart.

-See also Excel Example - AutoFit in Excel
+See also Excel Functions - Lookup & Reference in Excel

 Create a Chart